Amerisleep vs. iComfort Mattress Reviews

 Amerisleep’s Cooling Technologies and Temperature Regulation

 Foam mattresses are known for sleeping warm, but Amerisleep has stayed on top of the latest technology and foam design to keep sleepers cool.
-First, Celliant® turns body heat into energy to enhance comfort.
+First, the breathable cover promotes airflow.
 Second, Bio-Pur®’s advanced open-cell structure keeps air flowing away from the sleeper.
 Finally, HIVE® technology lets that air continue to flow away from the sleeper through the transition layer.
 The combination of foams, cutouts, and fabric creates models that are above-average for temperature regulation.

 Amerisleep Mattresses’ Support, Conformity, and Motion Isolation